mtrubs/intellibot/README.md

-IntelliJ Plugin for Robot Automation Framework
+IntelliJ/PyCharm Plugin for Robot Automation Framework

 This is a work in progress (the product of a 24 hour hack match).
 Related Feature request to JetBrains: http://youtrack.jetbrains.com/issue/IDEA-97678.